-Precision agriculture means that plants (or animals) get precisely the treatment they need, determined with great accuracy thanks to the latest technology.
+Precision agriculture or Smart Farming means that plants or animals get precisely the treatment they need, determined with great accuracy thanks to the latest technology.
 A range of forms of technology are used to this end, including GPS, sensor technology, ICT and robotics.
-Technology can assist in strategic decision-making at farm level as well as with operational actions at plant level.
-This allows production to be optimised and means we can work on more sustainable crops.
-The big difference with classical agriculture is that rather than determining the necessary action for each individual field, precision agriculture allows actions to be determined per square metre or even per plant.
+Technology can assist in strategic decision-making at farm level as well as with operational actions at plant or animal level.
+This allows production to be optimised and means we can work on more sustainable crops and livestock farming.

 Observation - Diagnostics - Decisions - Implementation

-A range of technologies are deployed for plant-specific crop actions in precision agriculture such as GPS, sensor technology, ICT and robotics.
+A range of technologies are deployed for plant-specific crop actions in smart farming such as GPS, sensor technology, ICT and robotics.
 Crop actions at plant level form the basis for the further optimisation of the production and improved sustainability of the crops.

-In order to make precision agriculture a widely-accepted notion, various additional improvements and new developments are still needed.
+In order to make Smart Farming a widely-accepted notion, various additional improvements and new developments are still needed.
 The ease of use, the accuracy, the robustness and the business advantages still need to be improved.
-For that reason, the study focuses on four strategic topics within precision agriculture:
+For that reason, the study focuses on four strategic topics within Smart Farming:

 - Improvement of the practical applicability of sensor images